gravitational/careers/challenges/sre/challenge.md

 to exercise the different key components to show they are working as intendend while demonstrating your approach to automation.

-For level 4+, please research Kubernetes controllers and the recommended Go libraries carefully.
-Understanding how existing controllers cache resources is key to implementing a straightforward solution.
+For level 4+, please research Kubernetes controllers and the recommended Go client libraries carefully.
+Understanding how controllers commonly cache resources is key to implementing a straightforward solution.

 ## Deployment